nzs2401/NatashaSieh/SEAP/README.md

-Here is what I worked on during this 2023 internship
+Here is what I worked on during my 2023 summer internship with SEAP

+Here is what I worked on during my 2024 summer internship with SEAP: https://github.com/M8tth3/GUI.git